Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 See 9.5.14. for most systems, a focus on d) and e) is appropriate, such as an object-oriented domain analysis.
 You should provide an overview domain model (e.g.  a UML class diagram of approximately ten classes) and write a brief description of the responsibilities of each class in the model (3 pages).

-You should use right tools, preferabley PlantUML, to draw your URL diagrams which can be easily embedded into a Mardown file (PlantUML is also supported by GitLab and Foswiki).
+You should use right tools, preferably PlantUML, to draw your URL diagrams which can be easily embedded into a Markdown file (PlantUML is also supported by GitLab and Foswiki).

 ### 3.6 Design constraints